 Transport is a key component of a city’s success.
 As you can see in the video, Auckland is growing and as more people live here, the number of trips taken on our transport networks is increasing.

-The public consultation period for the RPTP has closed and we're analysing the feedback.
-We will publish the final plan on this page soon.
+The public consultation period for the RPTP has closed and we have analysed the feedback.
+You can download the report at the top of this page.

 The space available for transport networks is finite.
 This means that we need as many people as possible to travel using efficient forms of transport; such as walking, cycling and public transport.
 These alternative transport options take less space and are more environmentally sustainable than private motor vehicles.